savindumahasen/Predicting-Energy-Consumption-ML-Project/README.md

 create the  environment

-if you  are using the  windows, use the below command to  create the environment in terminal
+If you  are using the  windows, use the below command to  create the environment in terminal

 ```
    python -m venv venv